ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## dohpath {#dohpath}

 "dohpath" is a single-valued SvcParamKey whose value (both in presentation and wire format) is a relative URI Template {{!RFC6570}}, normally starting with "/".
-If the "alpn" SvcParamKey indicates support for HTTP, clients MAY construct a DNS over HTTPS URI Template by combining the prefix "https://", the authority hostname from the `dns://` URI, the port from the "port" key if present, and the "dohpath" value.
-(The port from the `dns://` URI MUST NOT be used.)
+If the "alpn" SvcParamKey indicates support for HTTP, clients MAY construct a DNS over HTTPS URI Template by combining the prefix "https://", the server's hostname, the port from the "port" key if present, and the "dohpath" value.
+(The server's original port number MUST NOT be used.)

 Clients SHOULD NOT query for any "HTTPS" RRs when using the constructed URI Template.
 Instead, the SvcParams and address records associated with this SVCB record SHOULD be used for the HTTPS connection, with the same semantics as an HTTPS RR.
 However, for consistency, server operators SHOULD publish an equivalent HTTPS RR, especially if clients might learn this URI Template through a different channel.

 # Limitations

-DNS URIs convey limited information to the client.
-For example, they do not indicate whether the query should include the "recursion desired", "DNSSEC OK", or "checking disabled" flags.
-Clients must know the appropriate values for these flags in their use case.
-Similarly, nothing in this document indicates the set of names for which the server is willing or able to answer queries.
+This document is concerned exclusively with the DNS transport, and does not affect or inform the construction or interpretation of DNS messages.
+For example, nothing in this document indicates whether the server is intended for use as a recursive or authoritative DNS server.
+Clients must know the intended use in their context.

+# Relationship to DNS URIs

+The `dns:` URI scheme {{?DNSURI=RFC4501}} describes a way to represent DNS queries as URIs.
+This scheme optionally includes an authority, comprised of a host and port number (with a default of 53).
+DNS URIs normally omit the authority, or specify an IP address, but a hostname is allowed, in which case it is suitable for use with this mapping.

 # Examples

-* A resolver at `dns://resolver.example` that supports
+* A resolver at `resolver.example` that supports
   * DNS over TLS on `resolver.example`, port 853 and 8530, with `resolver.example` as the Authentication Domain Name,
   * DNS over HTTPS at `https://resolver.example/dns-query{?dns}`, and
   * an experimental protocol on `fooexp.resolver.example:5353`: